ALLERGY PREVENTION & TREATMENT

-- Ingredients found in certain medications can cause a person to have an allergic reaction.
-These may include allergies to penicillin & aspirin or other pain relieving meds.
+- Pharmaceuticals/Drugs: Ingredients found in certain medications can cause a person to have an allergic reaction.
+Examples include allergies to penicillin & aspirin or other pain relieving meds.

-- Animal dander and other domestic animals such as dogs and cats
+- Animal Dander: Problematic dander is most often from domestic animals such as dogs and cats

-- In relation to allergies, we are referring to environmental chemicals such as pesticides, and other air contaminants.
+- Chemicals: In relation to allergies, these are in reference to environmental chemicals such as pesticides, and other air contaminants.

-There are over the counter remedies you can try, and also some at home DIY remedies as well.
-Over the counter remedies include taking antihistamines which are available in many different forms such as eye drops, nasal sprays and pills.
-An example of this medication would be Claritin, an antihistamine, or Flonase, a nasal steroid spray.
+There are over-the-counter remedies you can try, as well as some at-home DIY remedies.
+Over-the-counter remedies include antihistamines, which are available in many different forms such as eye drops, nasal sprays and pills.
+For example, you could take Claritin, an antihistamine, or Flonase, a nasal steroid spray.

 Some at home remedies may include:

-- Wash your bedding – Wash your bedding once a week in hot water to rid it of any bacteria, dust mites, and allergens that you may have accumulated on your body and transfer to your bedding while you sleep.
+- Wash your bedding: Wash your bedding once a week in hot water to rid it of any bacteria, dust mites, and allergens that may have accumulated on your body and transferred to your bedding while sleeping.

-- Use a microfiber cloth to dust your home – Other kinds of cloths don’t hold onto the dust as well which allows them to move freely back into the air.
+- Use a microfiber cloth to dust your home: Other kinds of cloths don’t hold onto the dust as well, allowing it to move freely back into the air.

-- Use a HEPA filter –It’s recommended you use a HEPA filter on your vacuum because it will trap extremely small particles that move freely in the air.
+- Use a HEPA vacuum filter: It’s recommended you use a HEPA filter on your vacuum because it will trap extremely small particles that move freely in the air.

 What is the difference in allergy vs. cold symptoms?

-Great question!
-Someone suffering from allergies may notice the symptoms lasting a much longer duration than your typical cold.
+Someone suffering from allergies may notice the symptoms lasting a much longer duration than a typical cold.
 A cold may last up to two weeks, whereas allergies can last anywhere from days to months.
-Typically, someone experiencing a cold may have a gradual onset symptoms over a few days whereas allergies can happen immediately without warning.
-One of the biggest symptoms that can help you to determine if you are suffering from allergies or a cold is the color of your mucus from your runny nose.
-Usually the mucus found in those with a cold is of a yellow color whereas allergy mucus is clear.
-With a cold you may have a fever and with allergies you do not experience a fever unless you are developing complications that may arise from your allergies.
+Typically, someone experiencing a cold may have a gradual onset symptoms over a few days, but allergies can begin immediately and without warning.
+One of the biggest symptoms that can help you determine if you are suffering from allergies or a cold is the color of your mucus from your runny nose.
+Usually the mucus found in those with a cold is of a yellow color while allergy mucus is clear.
+Also, with a cold you may experience a fever that would not be present with allergies unless you are developing related complications.

 OPEN 7 DAYS A WEEK